sandeepdotcode/basic-node-site/README.md

 # Basic Information Site

-A basic static HTML server built without using a framework.
+Express version of the basic static HTML server.

 ## What I learned

-By  doing this project I learned:
+By  doing this project, with Express, I learned:
-- Building a static html server using Node.js
-- Using core Node modules like `http`, `path` & `fs`
-- using streams to read data from a file
-- using ES6 modules with Node instead of CommonJS
+-

 ## How to run